digiscot/digiscot-website/pages/milo training/milo-training-getting-started.md

 #### Introduction <a name="introduction"></a>

-This training moduel can also be downloaded in PDF form.
-[Click Here.](/files/Milo 2015 Training Handbook 01 Getting Started 0515.pdf)
+This training moduel can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 01 Getting Started 0515.pdf" download target="_blank">Click here to download</a>

 This module will allow you to access and start working on the new Milo system on Salesforce.